Chang & Diamond, APC: San Diego Chapter 7 Bankruptcy Lawyers

 Filing bankruptcy under Chapter 7 can also help you stop creditor harassment and threats of foreclosure.
 Generally, once you file your bankruptcy petition, all creditor actions to recover the debts must stop.

-From that moment, every creditor becomes subject to the bankruptcy proceedings and can only recover their debt through the process, except if the bankruptcy court permits otherwise.
+From that moment, every creditor becomes subject to bankruptcy proceedings and can only recover their debt through the process, except if the bankruptcy court permits otherwise.

 Determining Your Eligibility